Carl Panzram: Return to the US

-On June 27, on the river near Kingston, New York, Panzram claimed to have picked a man up but, believing the man was going to attempt to rob him, used a .38 caliber pistol from the stolen yacht to kill the John Doe victim, throwing the body into the river.
+On June 27, on the river near Kingston, New York, Panzram claimed to have picked a man up but, believing the man was going to attempt to rob him, used a .38 caliber pistol from the New Rochelle bulgary to kill the John Doe victim, throwing the body into the river.
 On June 28, Panzram and Walosin docked at Poughkeepsie.
 Panzram stole $1,000 worth of fishing nets.
 At Newburgh, Walosin, having witnessed the murder the day before, jumped overboard and swam to shore.
 He reported to police in Yonkers that he had been sexually assaulted by Panzram.
 An alert went out for "Captain John O'Leary".
 On June 29, "O'Leary" was arrested in Nyack.

 On July 9, Panzram tried to escape from jail.
-He later conned his lawyer by giving him ownership of a stolen boat in return for bail money.
+He later conned his lawyer Mr. Cashin by giving him ownership of the stolen yawl in return for bail money.
 He then skipped bail, and the boat was confiscated by government agents.
 On August 24, he found work aboard the USS Grant, a troopship bound for China, but was discharged before it left after getting drunk and getting into a fight with the soldiers.
 On August 26, "O'Leary" was arrested in Larchmont, New York, after breaking into a train depot.
 Three days later, on August 29, "O'Leary" was cleared as a suspect in the stabbing death of Dorothy Kaufman of Greenburgh, committed a month prior.

 He was sentenced to five years' imprisonment for the break-in.
-While in county jail, under his alias of "O'Leary", he confessed to the alias "Jeff Baldwin", and that he was wanted in Oregon for the murder of Minto (Oregon authorities reported he was still wanted to serve 14 years of his sentence there).
+While in county jail, under his alias of "O'Leary", he confessed to the alias "Jeff Baldwin", and that he was wanted in Oregon for the murder of Minto.
+Oregon authorities reported that he was still wanted to serve 14 years of his sentence there.
 When arrested, he attempted to collect the $500 reward for providing information about himself.

 After first being imprisoned in Sing Sing Prison, in October, Panzram was imprisoned at Clinton Prison in Dannemora as Inmate #75182.
-While there he tried to escape but ended up with an injured spine and broken ankles; he also claimed to have struck a guard who survived but was seriously injured.
+While there he tried to escape, and ended up with an injured spine and broken ankles.
+He also claimed to have struck a guard, who survived but was seriously injured.
 He was discharged in July 1928.
-After his last arrest in 1928, he also claimed to have committed a murder while burglarizing homes between Baltimore and Washington, D.C. and doing a 1928 murder in Philadelphia.
+After his last arrest in 1928, he claimed to have committed a murder while burglarizing homes between Baltimore and Washington, D.C. and committing a murder in Philadelphia in 1928.